420coupe/us-ca-state-converter/README.md

-# us-state-converter
+# us-ca-state-converter

-The US State Converter package is a module that I made to convert state names to their USPS abbreviations or vice versa.
+The US State and territories + Canadian provinces and territories Converter package is a module that I modified to convert state, providence and territory names to their USPS abbreviations or vice versa.
 I tried to make it as simple as possible but would any feedback!

 ## Installation